farheen-dev/FYP-Works/README.md

-# A Novel Abstractive Text Summarization approach for Lecture Content by utilizing Transformer and Pointer-generator Network
+# A Novel Abstractive Text Summarization approach for Lecture Content